-The DMU Clinic is excited to be offering COVID vaccine boosters for everyone 18 and older.
+The DMU Clinic is offering COVID vaccine boosters for everyone 18 and older.
 We will only be administering the Pfizer brand at DMU it does not matter what brand you received for your first vaccine(s).
 So, whether you initially received Johnson & Johnson, Moderna, or Pfizer we are happy to provide your booster dose.

 We are also offering pediatric doses to children ages 5-11.
 Out of the utmost caution, we will not be offering adult and pediatric COVID vaccines at the same time to prevent anyone from accidentally receiving the incorrect dose.